Raynos/oo-router/README.md

 # OO-router

-A HTTP router that exposes a URI based on OO configuration
+a HTTP router based on an OO interface

 ## Concept

 The HTTP verbs mean

-    OPTIONS -> list the methods/properties of the object HEAD -> GET without the body
+    OPTIONS -> return the valid HTTP verbs on the URI HEAD -> GET without the body
     POST -> invoke the function
     PUT -> assign a property